Nazaré, Portugal: Climate

 Nazaré has a Mediterranean climate (Köppen: Csb) with warm, dry summers and mild, wet winters.
-The town's climate is moderated by the Atlantic Ocean and the seasonal upwelling phenomena typical of western Portugal gives it cool to warm, dry and overall sunny summers.
-As a result of the marine layer, morning and evening fogs are very frequent in the summer and can persist all day on rare occasions.
-The seasonal downwelling on the other hand is most common in the winter and gives Nazaré a more unstable, Atlantic dominated weather with often overcast, rainy and stormy days; though clear days are also not uncommon in this season.

-In contrast to nearby inland towns such as Alcobaça, Nazaré's temperatures are much more heavily moderated by the sea, experiencing an average of just 2 days with above 30 C maximums and 3 days with below 0 C minimums per year.
+The town's climate is moderated by the Atlantic Ocean and the seasonal upwelling phenomena typical of western Portugal, which gives it cool to warm, dry and overall sunny summers.
+As a result of the marine layer, morning and evening fogs are frequent in the summer, persisting all day on rare occasions.
+In winter, seasonal downwellings frequently cause more unstable, Atlantic dominated weather and overcast, rainy and stormy days alternating with clear days.
+Compared to nearby inland towns such as Alcobaça, Nazaré's temperatures are much more heavily moderated by the sea, causing an average of just 2 days with above 30 C maximums and 3 days with below 0 C minimums per year.

-Nazaré also experiences some seasonal lag, with temperatures in September being warmer than those in June.
+Nazare's seasonal lag is manifested by temperatures generally higher in September than in June.